-The Company recognises under "Non-current provisions" on the liabilities side of the balance sheet the present value of any defined-benefit post-employment obligations, net of the fair value of the plan assets and the past service cost deferred, as explained below.
+The Company recognises under "Non-current provisions" on the liabilities side of the balance sheet the present value of any defined-benefit post-employment obligations, net of the fair value of the plan assets and the deferred cost of the past services, as explained below.

-If the treatment described in the previous paragraph gives rise to an asset, it is recognised under "Noncurrent investments" up to the present value of any economic benefits that could return to the Company in the form of direct refunds from the plan or reductions in future payments to the plan, plus, where applicable, any unrecognised past service costs.
+If the treatment described in the previous paragraph gives rise to an asset, it is recognised under "Non-current investments" up to the present value of any economic benefits that could return to the Company in the form of direct refunds from the plan or reductions in future payments to the plan, plus, where applicable, any unrecognised past service costs.
 Any adjustments to be made to the measurement of a post-employment benefits asset are recognised directly in equity as reserves.

-The "plan assets" are those assets that will be used directly to settle the obligations and meet the following conditions:
+"Plan assets" are those assets that will be used directly to settle the obligations and which meet the following conditions: